virtual-labs/exp-microscopy-iitk/experiment/theory.md

 Unstained specimens frequently don't have enough contrast, which makes it challenging to see minute details.<br><br>
 <b>	2.
 Sample preparation:</b><br>
 Staining or other contrast-enhancing methods may be necessary for specimens, which can change the sample.<br><br>
-<br> 3.
+<b> 3.
 Limitations with Thick Specimens:</b><br> Brightfield microscopy is not recommended for thick or opaque specimens because these materials might scatter light and cause image quality to suffer.<br><br>
 <b>	4.
 No 3-D information:</b><br> The lack of 3D information makes it difficult to see the three-dimensional structure of samples because it only gives a 2D image. <br><br>
 <b>Darkfield Microscopy: </b><br>
 Transparent or low-contrast specimens can be seen and contrasted more clearly using the optical microscopy technique known as darkfield microscopy.
 Darkfield microscopy illuminates the sample with oblique or scattered light, producing a bright image against a dark background, as opposed to brightfield microscopy, which illuminates the specimen with a bright background.
 In addition to minuscule particles, germs, and other transparent objects, this method is particularly helpful for studying live and unstained biological specimens.<br><br>